"We thought it was a bog-standard chicken until it started breathing fire."

 ...and Muggle-Worthy Excuse Committee.

-A government committee whose official job is to manage cover-ups.
+The Muggle-Worthy Excuse Committee is a government entity whose official job is to manage cover-ups.

 Level two, Department of Magical Law Enforcement...